Basic Written English

 Introduction

 Before we can write we have to learn to read, and before we can read we have to learn to speak.
 That is the normal order of events from the time we are born to about the age of four.
 Indeed, that is how the language came into being all those years ago.
 In other words, the language came before the grammar, and not the other way round.
 It is important to remember this simple fact, because it is the spoken word that fashions the changing language, and not the grammarians, who in reality can do no more than list the rules as they exist in their own lifetimes.
 Popular usage (that is, speech) has always had the final say and it always will, much to the understandable annoyance of those of us who love the language and want it to remain as it is.
 It is true that many of the changes that have taken place in the language (particularly over the past 40 years or so) have been changes for the worse.
 For this reason, it is essential that we all do our utmost to discourage the intrusion of anything that might be detrimental to the language as it exists today.
-That is one of the main aims of the Queen's English Society.
+That is one of the main aims of the King's English Society.

 What is basic written English?